dominikbraun/graph/README.md

 g := graph.New(cityHash)
 ```

-## Properties
+## Traits

-The behavior of a graph, for example when adding or retrieving edges, depends on its properties.
+The behavior of a graph, for example when adding or retrieving edges, depends on its traits.
+You
-You can set the graph's properties using the functional options provided by this library:
+can set the graph's traits using the functional options provided by this library:

 ```go
 g := graph.New(graph.IntHash, graph.Directed(), graph.Weighted())